 19. “I’m in your debt.”

-- Explanation & Nuance: A formal and serious way to acknowledge a significant favor.
-This phrase implies the favor was so large that you now feel a strong sense of obligation to the other person.
-It carries more weight than “I owe you one.”
+- Explanation & Nuance: A formal and serious way to acknowledge a significant favor, implying a strong sense of obligation.

-- When to Use?
-For very significant help, such as someone providing a major career opportunity or personal assistance during a crisis.
+- When to Use: For very significant help, such as a major career opportunity.

 - Tone: Serious, Formal, Deeply Grateful.